 The Grande Prairie and District Chamber of Commerce, in collaboration with the City of Grande Prairie, Grande Prairie County of Grande Prairie, MD of Greenview, Alberta Jobs and Economy and Northern Development is working to create a life asset bank that is focused on the priorities of new employees and their families.
-This asset bank will include community amenities, recourses, supports, and supports and services in the area.
+This asset bank will include community amenities, recourses, and supports and services in the area.

-The Attention and Retention project will be moving onto its next step in the new year, with the release of two surveys that will share insights from employers and new employees.
+The Attraction and Retention project will be moving onto its next step in the new year, with the release of two surveys that will share insights from employers and new employees.
 Chamber Chair Tertius Genis says that the surveys will help identify not only parts of the asset bank but also the strengths and weaknesses in the area.

 “These surveys will have the aim of bridging the gap to understanding what is the essentials, and why do people stay here.
 But also to understand why people move away,” Genis says.
 “And we can then bridge that gap, and address the issues as to why people are leaving.”